 Swedish marine energy developer Minesto has completed the offshore commissioning and test program of its EU-funded tidal energy project off Wales, having achieved electricity generation and verified the control system of its Deep Green tidal technology at utility scale.

 The project, which aims to demonstrate the Minesto‘s first utility-scale Deep Green subsea kite technology, comprised the construction, installation and demonstration of the company’s first 500kW tidal kite power system.

-In spring 2018, Minesto installed and commissioned the site infrastructure – seabed foundation, tether, umbilical and a buoy containing a micro grid system – in the Holyhead Deep, six km off the coast of NorthWales, while the the summer saw the power plant itself installed, marking the start of the sea trials.
+In spring 2018, Minesto installed and commissioned the site infrastructure – seabed foundation, tether, umbilical and a buoy containing a micro grid system – in the Holyhead Deep, six km off the coast of NorthWales, while the summer saw the power plant itself installed, marking the start of the sea trials.

 The sea trials culminated in Minesto verifying the functionality of the Deep Green technology at a utility scale and successfully flying full subsea operational trajectories, as informed earlier.

 Supported by €13 million of EU funds through the Welsh government, the project generated electricity for the first time with the Deep Green device in early October 2018.